 Pre-Indictment (PIP) Court

 Pre-Indictment Court (PIP) is a court designed to resolve cases in the preliminary stage, before the matter has been presented to the Grand Jury.
 Depending on the facts of the case and the offer provided by the State, it could be beneficial to resolve your matter in this court.
-Ms. Breslow is very familiar both the PIP court procedure as well as how to best advice you as to whether you should take an early plea deal.
+Ms. Breslow is very familiar with both the PIP court procedure as well as how to best advise you as to whether you should take an early plea deal.
 Ms. Breslow has handled numerous cases in PIP court and she will be able to counsel you on how to proceed in PIP.
-In addition, if appropriate for your case, she will be proactive at getting your matter listed for PIP court.
+Sometimes the State will make an offer that will be available post Grand Jury so it is worth having your matter presented to the Grand Jury.
+Other times, it is an opportunity to convince a Prosecutor to remand the matter down to municipal court, where the consequences are far less severe.
+In addition, if appropriate for your case, she will be proactive at getting your matter listed for PIP court if you have not been given a date to appear there.

 If you have questions concerning Pre-Indictment Court (PIP), contact Ms. Breslow immediately for your free consultation.